 Although most people overindulge now and then during a party or at a bar, when it becomes a nightly or daily occurrence, it could be another pat excuse of a high functioning drug addict person with drug or alcohol dependence.
 Non-addicted people have no problem having a drink or two after work once or twice a week but if they are around for last call most days, it indicates a loss of control that most addicts actually can’t see or choose to ignore.
 If you suspect someone is in over their head, accompany them to a bar and suggest you both leave together after a couple drinks.
 If your suggestion is shot down and your friend insists they’re going to have one more for the road, give them a call in an hour or so to see if they’re still at the bar.
 Devise a plan to intervene if this scenario repeats itself.

 The Defense Never Rests

 It’s natural and logical to socialize amongst people that have interests similar to your own.
 However, regularly mingling with certain people based mainly on their drinking or drug habits is a bad sign.
-High functioning addicts and alcoholics are often drawn to each other even though their commonality is rarely articulated.
+High functioning drug addicts and alcoholics are often drawn to each other even though their commonality is rarely articulated.
 It’s easier to simply claim you have similar tastes in music or a specific job field than face that your most obvious harmony is based on heavy substance abuse.
-Sticking with such a group also frequently guarantees that you’ll support each other’s habits without question, a perfectly comfortable environment for high functioning addicts and alcoholics.
+Sticking with such a group also frequently guarantees that you’ll support each other’s habits without question, a perfectly comfortable environment for a high functioning drug addict and alcoholic.